-Traders objective is to make a profit from the price movements of indices.
+An index trader’s objective is to make a profit from the price movements of a particular index.
 This is called Indices trading.

 There are many indices available for trading.
 Below we mention the most popular indices.
 They

 measure the performance of the stock market of various markets.

 It is not actually possible to buy or sell an index like you would a stock or commodity, as they are indicators of the specific price movements of several assets that make up the index and have no actual physical basis to trade.
 Instead, indices traders use derivatives like CFDs to speculate on the movements of various indices.

 NASDAQ 100 – Instrument code on Khwezi NASUSDk

 The NASDAQ is the second largest exchange in the world after the New York Stock Exchange.
 The NASDAQ 100 however is a stock market futures index made up of 103 non-financial companies.
 It is a modified capitalization-weighted index meaning that the stocks weights in the index are based on their market capitalizations.
 Six companies make up 45% of the weighting Apple (13.3%) Microsoft (10.9%) Amazon (10.8%) Google (6.8%) and Tesla (3.8%) this is the reason that Nasdaq has sharp moves up and down as news hits the markets on these tech giants.